Floyds Fork: The Parklands of Floyds Fork

 A 3.5 mi narrow strip of connecting land between Pope Lick Park and Turkey Run Park, called "The Strand", will encompass another 353 acre.

-Turkey Run will be the city's second-largest park, behind the Jefferson Memorial Forest.
+Turkey Run Park will be the city's second-largest park, behind the Jefferson Memorial Forest.

 The Parklands of Floyds Fork are operated by Louisville nonprofit, 21st Century Parks.
 The new park system relies on donor-support, memberships, and an endowment for annual operations.

 In recent years, the area surrounding Floyds Fork has been subject to new property development.
 In order to protect the tributary from developers, the Future Fund has purchased 115 acres of land, which were otherwise going to become a subdivision.
 The aim of this organisation is to preserve the creek by making sure it is only being used for recreation, reducing private development to a minimum.